Considering staining the floors? Spice up a room by adding a patterned floor! Here is how to stain hardwood floors step by step!

 I saw this photo on Instagram and I knew I had to make this happen in my school room!
 It’s such a fun and bold print!

-I believe paint was used to create the pattern in this look.
-I love the texture of wood floors and I knew I would lose that with paint.
+I believe paint was used to create the pattern in this look and since I love the texture of wood floors, I knew I would lose that with paint.